© Crown copyright 2019

 - sole traders

-You can’t claim if your business started or ended in 2012 to 2013 or later.
+You cannot claim if your business started or ended in 2013 to 2014 or later.

-The difference between your profits for 2016 to 2017 and the average of the profits for the 4 previous tax years must be more than 25% of the profits of the higher figure.
+The difference between your profits for 2018 to 2019 and the average of the profits for the 4 previous tax years must be more than 25% of the profits of the higher figure.
 This condition is also satisfied if any one of these years has nil profits or a loss.
-You can’t make a claim where the difference between the profits is 25% or less.
+You cannot make a claim where the difference between the profits is 25% or less.

-These notes can’t give detailed guidance on every situation.
-If you read these notes but can’t then work out your profits for 2015 to 2016 or 2016 to 2017, ask HM Revenue and Customs (HMRC) or your tax adviser for more help.
+These notes cannot give detailed guidance on every situation.
+If you read these notes but cannot then work out your profits for 2017 to 2018 or 2018 to 2019, ask HMRC or your tax adviser for more help.

 Profit: sole traders